Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 Windows VPS security starts with access control.
 The biggest avoidable risk is exposing Remote Desktop broadly to the internet with weak passwords, shared administrator accounts, or no network restriction.

 For small teams, the first layer is simple: reduce who can reach the server.
 Use firewall rules, restrict RDP by source IP where possible, prefer VPN or private access for administrative workflows, and avoid giving every user local administrator rights.
-The guide on private vs public admin access is the right next read if your team is deciding between public RDP, VPN, bastion hosts, or zero-trust access.
+If your team is deciding between public RDP, VPN, bastion hosts, or zero-trust access, read Private vs Public Admin Access.

 A practical Windows VPS security baseline should include: